 Often the images are drawn by the scientists themselves, but you can see from the examples above that some were more talented than others!
 Other scientists had help.
 William Buckland, a palaeontologist, asked his wife Mary to draw the discoveries he made.
 You can find out more about Mary Buckland at: /ks2/rock-stars.aspx

 Scientists still write down their findings, and often use diagrams.
 In formal situations - when publishing findings in a journal - these are less likely to be drawn by hand, but are probably done on a computer, or they might be photographs.
 Scientists communicate their discoveries in many other ways.
 They might write for magazines, newspapers or a website, speak on the radio, or appear on TV.

 Activity instructions and answers

-If you use the advanced search feature on the picture library site to look for images from 17th century (i.e. put the dates 1601-1699 into the search) you will be shown a subset of pictures - look for the one that is shown in the resource.
+If you use the search feature on the picture library site to look images from the 17th century (i.e. 1601-1699) you will be shown a subset of pictures - look for the one that is shown in the resource.
 This will have accompanying information that will allow you to answer the quiz questions.